How to Get Started With Adobe InDesign

 This course gives a broad overview of typography and how to apply it to print designs.
 You’ll learn how to apply fundamental typographic techniques to your own layouts, and you'll tackle a broad range of project tasks, including typesetting a book and designing a vintage-inspired typographic poster.

-InDesign might seem a little intimidating for first-time users, but it's actually really intuitive to use once you know a few basics.
+Now you know what is InDesign and how to use InDesign.
+This software might seem a little intimidating for first-time users, but it's actually really intuitive to use once you know a few basics.

 Discover more InDesign tutorials and courses here.